saadshafiq15/FirebaseProject/README.md

 ## Description 📝

-Learn the fundamentals of Firebase through creating a to-do web application.
-This project will outline the steps required for setting up Firebase, integrating its various services into your application, and deploying your website for the world to see!
+Learned the fundamentals of Firebase through creating a to-do web application.
+This project followed steps required for setting up Firebase, integrating its various services into my application, and deploying my website for the world to see!

 ## What I Learned 📚